commercialhaskell/stack/doc/configure/yaml/non-project.md

 versions before Windows 10, for terminals that do not support color codes, the default is 'never'; color may work on terminals that support color codes.

 (The British English spelling (colour) is also accepted.
-In yaml configuration files, the American spelling is the alternative that has priority.)
+In configuration files, the American spelling is the alternative that has priority.)

 ## compiler